thgoso/discogs-loader/README.md

 # discogs-loader

-This littel bash script shows you the data from a discogs release if you have the release number.
+This little bash script shows you the data from a discogs release if you have the release number.

 **Usage: discogs-loader rel-no [Optional your discogs-token]**